Anti-Drug Abuse Act of 1986

-The Anti-Drug Abuse Act of 1986 was a law pertaining to the War on Drugs passed by the U.S. Congress and signed into law by U.S. President Ronald Reagan.
-Among other things, they changed the system of federal supervised release from a rehabilitative system into a punitive system.
+The Anti-Drug Abuse Act of 1986, also known as the Len Bias Law, was a law pertaining to the war on drugs passed by the U.S. Congress and signed into law by U.S. President Ronald Reagan.
+It changed the system of federal supervised release from a rehabilitative system into a punitive system.
 The 1986 Act also prohibited controlled substance analogs.
 The bill enacted new mandatory minimum sentences for drugs, including marijuana.